Raghadjuhani/finwise-strategy/README.md

 This repo is my final project for the **Product Experimentation Certification** — a growth strategy for FinWise.
 One folder per module; this README is **The Story** that ties them together, and the source for the pitch you generate with the **Final Project Deliverables Prompt Generator**.

-**How to use this template:** click **Use this template → Create a new repository**, name it `finwise-strategy`, and commit each module's deliverable to its folder during the labs.

 ---

 ## Deliverables at a glance